 This is why having good customer service is so important.
 It not only keeps customers happy, but it also helps to prevent them from leaving in the first place.
 So, without further ado, let’s learn the ten steps to brilliant phone etiquette.

-Now that we’ve looked at the top five reasons phone etiquette is important, let’s look at the ten phone etiquette rules you should always follow.
+Now that we’ve looked at the top five reasons phone etiquette is important, let’s look into the ten customer service etiquette rules you should always follow.

 1. Make sure you’re easily reachable